lsamano/jojo-arena/README.md

 ### Step 4: Conditional Rendering
 - The fight button should be disabled if there is no chosen Protagonist
-- When one side has no more fighters remaining,
+- When one side has no more fighters remaining (the winning team has 7 points),
-    - The winning side should be announced on the ScoreBoard.
+    - The winning side should be announced on the ScoreBoard
     - The fight button should be disabled

 ## Some Hints